 Mr. Mouaffak Allaf, the Syrian Ambassador at the United Nations, warned the General Assembly on?

-Mr. Mouaffak Allaf, the Syrian Ambassador at the United Nations, warned the General Assembly on Monday (1 December) that the U.N peacekeeping mandate on the Golan Heights would not be extended indefinitely to protect Israel.
+Background: Mr. Mouaffak Allaf, the Syrian Ambassador at the United Nations, warned the General Assembly on Monday (1 December) that the U.N peacekeeping mandate on the Golan Heights would not be extended indefinitely to protect Israel.

 Opening the Assembly's debate on the Middle East, Mr. Allaf said that the Security Council resolution - which on Sunday (30 November) renewed the mandate of the U.N. peacekeeping force for another six months - had hit Israel with "a painful truth."

 The Ambassador told the Assembly delegates that the peacekeeping force would not serve as an international occupation contingent providing "a protective line for the Zionist aggressive forces."